-- Transportation of Radiological Materials and Waste
+- Radiological Waste Transport

 The hazards above can happen at any time, regardless of season, time or date, Washoe County Emergency Management and Homeland Security Program is working hard to reduce these threats and to preserve our community by creating plans and procedures to reflect operational priorities including life, safety, health, property protection, environmental protection, restoration of essential utilities, restoration of essential program functions and coordination among appropriate stakeholders.

 To learn more about mitigating these hazards see:

 Access the State of Nevada's Hazard Mitigation plan to learn about the hazards and risks all over the state.

 Learn about hazards in our state and the see a map of the what regions are affected by the various hazards.